 Exploration for and exploitation, production and sale of oil and gas in Australia, South Africa and Hungary are subject to extensive national and local laws and regulations, including complex tax laws, environmental laws and regulations and requires permits and approvals from governmental agencies.
 If permits are not issued or unfavourable restrictions or conditions are imposed on the Group, such as the current moratorium on hydraulic fracture stimulation in the Northern Territory, Australia, operations may be restricted.
 Failure to comply with laws and regulations, including the requirements of permits, may result in suspension or termination of operations and potential penalties.
 Compliance costs may be significant.
-Laws and regulations could also change, substantially increasing the Group's costs.
-The Group cannot be certain that existing laws or regulations, as currently interpreted or reinterpreted in the future, or future laws or regulations will not materially and adversely impact its business, prospects, financial position and operations.
-Regarding the moratorium in the Northern Territory, Australia, the Group cannot be certain that the government will permit hydraulic fracture stimulation in the future or their conclusions will impose such onerous regulations that it will make future exploration cost prohibitive.
+Laws and regulations, could also change, substantially increasing the Group's costs.
+The Group cannot be certain that existing laws or regulations, as currently interpreted or reinterpreted in the future, or future laws or regulations will not materially and adversely impact its business, prospects, financial position and operations, making future exploration cost prohibitive.
+The outcome of the moratorium in the Northern Territory, Australia, has resulted in 135 recommendations which require legislative and regulation changes.
+While there are additional costs as a result of these legislative and regulatory changes, the Group cannot be certain of all costs at this time given changes have not been fully enacted.